HannimalCrackers/Parseltongue/posts/004_hannimalcrackers.md

 ### progress 180814

-Tonight I want to figure out how to install/use Apache and [mod_wsgi](https://pypi.org/project/mod_wsgi/) in the Anaconda environment I set up last night.
+Tonight I want to figure out how to install/use Apache and [mod_wsgi](https://pypi.org/project/mod_wsgi/) in the Anaconda environment I set up last night. <br>
 Ok, word is Apache is already in Mac OSX.
 Digging around online, it looks like I'm going to need to pip install mod_wsgi, so activating my environment in Terminal and using pip to install there.
 I still feel so bold working in Terminal.
 Or really brash, since I'm not confident.
 Hmm, I just upgraded pip from v10 to v18 because I was prompted.
 May have only upgraded it within the environment?
 Not sure.
-Idk how any of this works.
+Idk how any of this works. <br>
 Tested the mod_wsgi installation with $ mod_wsgi-express start-server and checked my browser.
 Ha, looks like it worked.

 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/mod_wsgi_works.png)